 As always, we must start at the beginning.

-All peppers, whether hot or sweet, belong to the Nightshade family, whose Latin botanical name is Solanaceae (pronounced so-lan-AY-see-ee or sometimes so-lan-AY-see-eye).
-In addition to peppers, this family includes garden tomatoes, eggplant and potatoes.
+All peppers, be they hot or sweet or somewhere in between, belong to the Nightshade or Solanaceae family.
+In addition to peppers, this large family includes garden tomatoes, eggplant and potatoes.
 It also contains numerous (and highly toxic) wild and ornamental plants such as flowering tobacco, petunia, deadly nightshade and Datura.

 In addition to being Nightshades, all peppers belong to the genus Capsicum.
 The genus is then further divided into five domestic species: annuum, baccatum, chinense, frutescens and pubescens.
 It is important to point out that almost all of the peppers you will ever grow will be Capsicum annum.
 In fact, very few of the 25-30 cultivated pepper species in the world belong to another species of Capsicum.
 A few non-annum species include the infamous Kellu Uchu (C. baccatum), Tabasco (C. frutescens) and Manzano (C. pubescens).